 Substance Abuse Often Connected

 Because substance abuse is often linked to other mental health issues, it is important to address any underlying problems as treatment is sought.
 Often, people who become dependent on drugs or alcohol at a young age are prone to depression, anxiety, low self-esteem, or other related psychological disorders.
-One way to determine whether issues like these are affecting a family member is to maintain close contact; either by phone, or in person with them.
+One way to determine whether issues like these are affecting a family member is to maintain close contact, either by phone or in person.

 Dealing With Addiction

 When dealing with the addiction itself, some programs may work better for young adults than others.
 Young adults are particularly susceptible to peer pressure.
 They care greatly about the opinions of others, and are much more concerned than their older counterparts about how they fit into their social circle.
 Particularly in the case of an addicted college student, this may be one reason that they began using in the first place.

 Just as peer pressure can be the catalyst for an addiction, it can also be a wonderful tool in recovery.
 Group therapy and anonymous twelve step programs can be a highly effective way for addicts to develop a new social network that discourages drug and alcohol use.
 This is particularly important after the initial phases of treatment, when a young person may return to the social situations that threaten to trigger their addictive behavior.

 Removing A Young Adult

 Removing a young adult from the environment that is leading them to use is also a highly effective method of treatment.
 Eliminating the stress and drama associated with a volatile social life can help an addict attain the clarity and focus on their own well-being.
 High school and college students may be particularly prone to depression that is associated with a failed romance or friendship.